Editorial: All new - Shelter Island Reporter

 Even the federal government, after a disastrous start of denial, disinformation, blame and bickering, is finally finding its feet to achieve its primary objective — ensuring the safety and security of American citizens.

 On Shelter Island, spring has always meant many things, including the return of the piping plovers madly scurrying across beaches, joined by those great fish hawks, the ospreys, sailing above our heads.
-As two mothers, home with their children, told the Reporter (see story, page 3), the Island’s open spaces, peace and beauty have been a godsend.
+As two mothers, home with their children, told the Reporter, the Island’s open spaces, peace and beauty have been a godsend.

 Along with the first daffodils nodding in the breeze and the bright bursts of forsythia glowing against the gray landscape, has come the beginning of a new historical era, and Islanders seem poised, confident and prepared for what will come.